Vietnam.vn - Nền tảng quảng bá Việt Nam

 A KC-130 Hercules transport aircraft landed on the 1.1-mile runway on Peleliu Island in the Pacific Ocean on June 22.
 The Marine Corps called it a "remarkable and triumphant return to the iconic site of World War II."

-For months, marine engineers have worked to rebuild the runway, clear brush, remove trees and ensure no explosives left over from World War II battles remain on the island, which is part of the nation of Palau.
+For months, marine engineers have been working to rebuild the runway, clear brush, remove trees and ensure no explosives left over from World War II battles remain on the island, which is part of the nation of Palau.

-The road was rebuilt by a soldier during the fierce battle of World War II, picture 1.
+My road construction was once a fierce battle during World War II, picture 1

-An aircraft lands on a new runway on Peleliu Island on June 22.
+An aircraft lands on the new runway on Peleliu Island on June 22.
 Photo: US Marine Corps

 According to the US Naval History and Heritage Command, more than 1,500 US servicemen and nearly 11,000 Japanese soldiers died on Peleliu between August and November 1944.
 The command notes that some Japanese soldiers hid in the island's jungle and were not found until two years after the end of World War II.